MattyMc/MattyMc.github.io/_posts/2015-1-4-building-with-omniauth.md

   expires_at: 2014-12-31 10:00:25
 {% endhighlight %}

-Beyond this tutorial this code will come in handy.
-However, you may notice that both fixtures are using `MyString` for both their `uid` and `email` attributes.
+Fixtures can come in very handy and we'll be using them a little later.
+However, you may notice that both fixtures are using the value `MyString` for both their `uid` and `email` attributes.
 Since we just enforced a unique constraint on our database, these fixtures will throw an error on every test.
 For now, lets comment out these fixtures by changing our `test/fixtures/user.yml` to the following:

 {% highlight ruby %}
 # test/fixtures/user.yml